University-of-Texas-at-Dallas-Education/.github/profile/README.md

   After the `AVAILABLE_MODELS` environment variable has been updated, you will need to redeploy the AWS ECS service.

 - Ensure `DEFAULT_MODEL` is a model listed within `AVAILABLE_MODELS`.
-- If you have any questions or encounter issues during the deployment process, please email CometAI@vanderbilt.edu for assistance.
+- If you have any questions or encounter issues during the deployment process, please email cometai@utdallas.edu for assistance.

 Copyright (c) 2024 Vanderbilt University
 Authors: Jules White, Allen Karns, Karely Rodriguez, Max Moundas